Hours, Fees and Permits

 - Event permits.
 Some events—such as weddings, athletic contests, company parties, etc.—may require a Special Activity Permit (fee may be required).
 If you're unsure whether such a permit is necessary for your event, ask when making a reservation or call the park office beforehand.

 - Climbing permits.
 Rock climbing, bouldering, and rappelling are allowed at Chimney Rock, Crowders Mountain, Hanging Rock, Pilot Mountain, and Stone Mountain state parks.
 All climbers must register with the park staff and must keep in their possession a valid Climbing and Rappelling permit (also available at the park offices).

 - Beach vehicle permits.
 Four-wheel-drive vehicles are allowed to operate within a limited corridor along the beach at Fort Fisher State Recreation Area, at certain times of the day and with a valid permit.
 Drivers must follow designated routes, avoiding dunes, vegetation and marked nesting areas.
 Only registered motor vehicles are allowed in the four-wheel-drive access area (no ATVs).
-Completed Beach Vehicle Access Permit applications and fees cannot be accepted by mail and must be submitted in person at the park's visitor center during normal operating hours.
-The permit is $15 on weekdays and $25 on weekends, or $60 for an annual permit.
+The permit is $20 on weekdays and $30 on weekends.
+An Annual Pass is available for $75.
+Passholders are still required to register in the office.

 - Research and collection permits.
 A permit is required for any project involving the collection, removal or disturbance of any natural or cultural resource of any state park unit and for projects that require placing monitoring equipment in any state park unit.
 Learn more about research and collection permits or fill out a permit application online.